Q. What are the dates for the Ohio Scottish Arts School?

-Q. Do I have to return all pages of the registration forms?
+Q. Do I have to complete all questions on the registration forms?

 A. Yes.
-Forgetting a page may delay your acceptance and some classes fill before the final deadline date.
+Forgetting an answer may delay your acceptance and some classes fill before the final deadline date.

 Q. I’m coming alone for my first year at OSAS, how are roommates assigned?

 A. We try to assign rooms based on age and class (dancer, piper, etc.).